Stephen G. Watts: Subsequent career

 After the war, Stephen Watts returned to the Sunday Express (1945–1949) before becoming film correspondent of the New York Times (1949–1969).
 He also wrote for a wide variety of publications including the Sunday Times, The New Yorker, The Sketch (for which he was a columnist), the Daily Express, the Sunday Graphic, Picturegoer magazine, Leader Magazine, and Lilliput magazine.

 He chaired the Film Section of The Critics' Circle (1947–48) and was president of The Critics' Circle (1953–54).
 He was made a life member of the National Union of Journalists (NUJ) in 1980.

 In addition, he wrote several books (see "Books") and edited over 200 booklets in the Background Books series for Bodley Head.
 He was also a television drama script editor for Rediffusion (1960–1962).

 Personal life

 Stephen Watts was married twice: first to Academy-Award and Emmy winning costume designer Margaret Furse, who won the Academy Award for Best Costume Design for Anne of the Thousand Days (1969), until her death in 1974, and second, in 1979, to Lady Helen Richards (widow of the judge Sir Norman Richards QC) until his death in Guilford in 1996.
 He had no children.

 Although he lived in London for the rest of his life after moving there in 1932, he remained attached to his home city of Glasgow and, in particular, maintained a lifelong friendship with the Scottish writer and broadcaster Jack House.

+The inscription "To Stephen, a Happy Exile, Jack, December 1965" written by Jack House to Stephen Watts on the title page of a first edition of his book "The Heart of Glasgow" published in 1965, referring to Watts' "exile" from Glasgow in London.